jenniferOlsen/jennyo-wp/wp-content/plugins/wp-gallery-custom-links/readme.txt

 1. The additional WP Gallery Custom Link fields.

 == Changelog ==

+= 1.11 =
+* By popular demand, added the ability to set a "rel" property on all images in a gallery (e.g. nofollow)
+* Tested with WordPress 4.4

 = 1.10.5 =
 * Changed translation text domain from a variable to strings, because apparently a variable doesn't universally work no matter how smart it makes me feel.